Schinzel/wise-crowd-data-generator/TASK.md

 - Update file paths in `Task Summary (to be completed by AI)` for task 2 and 3.

 ### Task Summary (to be completed by AI)
+- **Changes Made**: Successfully moved the `asset_class` and `market_trend` packages to a new `data_collections` package structure to better organize data classes.

+- **Files Moved**:
+  - From: `/src/main/kotlin/com/wisecrowd/data_generator/asset_class/`
+  - To: `/src/main/kotlin/com/wisecrowd/data_generator/data_collections/asset_class/`
+  - From: `/src/main/kotlin/com/wisecrowd/data_generator/market_trend/`
+  - To: `/src/main/kotlin/com/wisecrowd/data_generator/data_collections/market_trend/`
+  - Also moved corresponding test files from `/src/test/kotlin/com/wisecrowd/data_generator/` to `/src/test/kotlin/com/wisecrowd/data_generator/data_collections/`

+- **Implementation Details**:
+  - Updated package declarations in all moved files to reflect new package structure
+  - Maintained all existing functionality and tests unchanged
+  - Updated file paths in Task Summary sections for Task 2 and Task 3 to reflect new locations
+  - Verified build and all tests still pass (74 tests successful)

+- **Verification**: Successfully built and tested the project to ensure the package restructuring didn't break any existing functionality.

+- **Future Considerations**: All future data collection classes should be placed under the `data_collections` package to maintain organization consistency.

 ## Task 5 - Currencies